tapdata/idaas/docs/fundamentals.md

 ## Terms & Concepts

-- iModel / IncrementalModel
+- Connections / Databases
-- iDatabase / IncrementalDatabase
+- Tables
+- iModels (Replicated, Joined, Aggregated data models)
 - Data API / Model backed RESTful/GraphQL or Streaming API
 - Job
 - Pipeline
 - Connection

-- Table
+#### Connections/Databases

+Database contains a collection of tables and requires connection information to access.
+For each database we require a connection to be setup.
+In future we may support multiple databases per connection.
+Until then we use Connection/Database interchangably.

+Note database is a broader term.
+In case data sources are SaaS or Files, database can refer to the SaaS application name and Directory/Folders.

+#### Tables

+Table holds rows of data.
+Table also has broader meaning: in a non-database data source, Table could be an Object(such as Customer or Opportunity in a CRM SaaS), or CSV file, or a specific RESTful API.

 #### Incremental Model

 In DaaS architecture, data in centralized store are typically replicated from sources.
-Hence  we call a data model(or table) in DaaS data store "Incremental Model" or iModel as they're incrementally updated by the change events occurred in the source systems.
+Hence  we call a table in DaaS data store "Incremental Model" or iModel as they're incrementally updated by the change events occurred in the source systems.

-iModels are first class citizens and the majority of the functionalities and activities are around iModels.
+iModels a subset of "Tables"

 ![image](https://user-images.githubusercontent.com/1950232/151934068-2527c288-69b2-494b-b58c-ebea631d6326.png)

-#### DaaS DB

-This is a conventaional database, however with a desgination of "DaaS DB".
-This is to diffentiate it from the source dbs.

 #### Event Store